 Needless to say, it still has a long way to go in terms of widespread adoption, and there are a number of kinks to iron out, it nevertheless offers a functional alternative means of payment than traditional currency (fiat).

 As we outline below in the section, “Where can you spend your BTC?”
-(LINK TO SECTION BELOW), Bitcoin is already accepted in variety of online and brick and mortar stores, with the number of businesses that accept BTC as a form of payment increasing by the day.
+(LINK TO SECTION BELOW), Bitcoin is already accepted in the variety of online and brick and mortar stores, with the number of businesses that accept BTC as a form of payment increasing by the day.

 Moreover, although the general public and media have remained cautious of cryptocurrencies at large, there is a slow, but steadily increasing rumbling of discontent about the behavior of financial institutions and in turn, traditional currency.

 This discontent has been quite fruitful for Bitcoin, as it is often held up by its proponents as a one means of subverting traditional financial institutions and long-accepted modes of financial transaction.
 It is, after all, the antithesis to the way in which traditional currency and financial institutions operate.
-Even Wikileaks’ founder Julian Assange lended his voice to the idea by tweeting in December 2017 that “Bitcoin is the real Occupy Wall Street”.
+Even Wikileaks’ founder Julian Assange lent his voice to the idea by tweeting in December 2017 that “Bitcoin is the real Occupy Wall Street”.

 Julian Assange’s tweet expressing his view that “Bitcoin is the real Occupy Wall Street.”

 While the world at large continues to operate using traditional financial institutions and currencies, even Bitcoin’s detractors cannot deny that it has already succeeded in its goal of providing another workable option for financial transactions.